IbaiMtnz05/Neural-Network-Classifier/README.md

 ## Future Improvements

 - Implement parallelization for faster processing
-- Add dynamic memory allocations
+- Add more dynamic memory allocations
-- Calculate the time of operations

 > [!NOTE]
 > This project is a work in progress.